 Pickle Red Onions – In a medium bowl, add lime juice, orange juice, salt, and pepper.
 Mix in thinly sliced red onions.
 Cover and refrigerate for at least 6 hours.

-Slow Cook Cochinita Pibil – Place banana leaf wrapped pork into slow cooker.
-Cook on low for 10 hours or until fork tender.
+Slow Cook Cochinita Pibil – Place banana leaf wrapped pork into the slow cooker.
+Cook on low for 10 hours or until fork-tender.

 - Habanero salsa is HELLA HOT.
 Please warn your guests before they burn their mouths.